geomatupen/bimba3d-re/README.md

 - `bimba3d_backend`: FastAPI API, project processing, model training, and pipeline workflow services.
 - `bimba3d_frontend`: React + Vite frontend.

-The current backend can serve the built frontend directly.
+The backend can serve the built frontend directly.
 If `bimba3d_frontend/dist` exists, `uvicorn` serves both the UI and the API from the same process.
 If it does not exist, the backend runs in API-only mode.

 ## Prerequisites
 - Python 3.12+